 It’s important to remember that you’re going to be looking at your wedding photographs for the rest of your life.
 So, go for a timeless look that won’t make you cringe when you’ve got the album out in years to come.

 If you have thin lips, it’s better to avoid dark or red lipsticks, particularly if you are over 30.
 Your wedding makeup should look fresh and sweet, and not too vampy.

-Skin should look flawless so make sure you have regular facials leading up to the day.
-Look after your diet with healthy food and drink lots of water!
-This will cleanse your system and keep you hydrated, making your skin look fab-u-lous.
+Skin should look flawless so make sure you have a solid skincare routine in place leading up to the day.
+Look after your diet with healthy food and drink plenty of water.
+This will cleanse your system and keep you hydrated, whilst also making your skin glow.

 Keep it light

-For your wedding make-up, you should use a light foundation.
+For your wedding makeup, you should use a light foundation.
 Why?
 Heavy foundation looks cakey and you can layer a thin and medium consistency to achieve better coverage.
-If you’re looking to hide blemishes, your best bet is to use a good concealer to cover up – so ladies, step away from that thick foundation!
+If you’re looking to hide blemishes, your best bet is to use a good concealer to cover up.

-Eyes need to have impact, so use eyeliner or a pencil, a soft shimmer eyeshadow above the liner, plus lashings of mascara.
+Eyes need to have impact, so use eyeliner or a pencil, a soft shimmer eyeshadow above the lash line.
+Also add lashings of mascara to make them pop.
 Match the shadow with the colour of your dress for a super sleek look.

 Blushes needs to be just that: a blush.
 So choose a blusher that is soft and suitable for your skin tone.
 Subtlety is always best you just want to add a hint of colour.
 Stick to that and you’ll be the perfect blushing bride.

 Drinking alcohol can make the skin flush, so go easy on the drinks if you want to look beautiful all day long on your special day.